Scheme dependence and instability of double-trace deformations for gauge fields in AdS$_5$: Conclusion and Discussions

 In the five-dimensional Einstein-Maxwell theory with and without a charge density, which have an asymptotically AdS$_{5}$ spacetime as a solution, we find that an unstable mode inevitably appears for any value of the coupling constant $\lambda$.
 In other words, $1/\lambda$ vanishes in the region $-i\omega > 0$, i.e., $\lambda$ diverges at a particular positive imaginary frequency as shown in figure \ref{fig:lambda_SAdS5} and figure \ref{fig:lambda_RNAdS5}.
 The purely imaginary frequency $\omega_{\rm I} = -i\omega$ can be roughly identified with the spatial momentum, so this can be rephrased as the statement that $\lambda$ diverges at a particular momentum.

 Due to the running of the coupling, the coupling constant generally diverges at a specific RG-invariant scale, which is known as the Landau pole and corresponds to a breakdown of perturbation theory.
-The instability we study seems to be related to this RG-invariant scale as we demonstrate in \eqref{eq:predict} and as discussed in \cite{Faulkner:2012gt}.
+The instability we study seems to be related to this RG-invariant scale as we demonstrate in \eqref{eq:predict} and as discussed in \cite{Faulkner:2012gt}. { From the perspective of the quantum field theory with $U(1)$ gauge symmetry, this breakdown is a natural consequence.
+As is well known in QED, such a theory is generally UV incomplete.
+Since the double-trace deformation is adding the kinetic term of the $U(1)$ gauge fields on the boundary, the dual theory is analogous to QED, and the emergence of tachyonic and ghost mode can be understood as evidence of the corresponding UV incompleteness.
+Our results therefore indicate that the method of the double-trace deformation breaks down at high energies due to the above reasons, when applying to AdS$_5$ cases. }

 As mentioned in \cite{Mauri:2018pzq} and reviewed around (\ref{eq:RPA}) in this paper, the modes in the presence of the double-trace deformation correspond to the poles of the RPA-like response function.
 The RPA formula includes only direct-chain diagrams (figure \ref{fig:RPA_diagram}), so this may also be related to the origin of the problem.
 It remains an open question whether additional contributions beyond this approximation could modify the structure of the collective modes.